 As I was reading about athletes and the long-term effects of multiple concussions, I made a startling connection.
-These people willingly subject themselves to brain damage in the pursuit of their career.
-Ive witnessed the same phenomenon during PowerPoint presentations.
-Its hard to imagine a more ubiquitous form of corporate torture.
+These people willingly subject themselves to brain damage in the pursuit of their careers.
+I’ve witnessed the same phenomenon during PowerPoint presentations.
+It’s hard to imagine a more ubiquitous form of corporate torture.

-Ralph Stayer, the CEO of Johnsonville Foods, tells a story about a large company who hired him to turn things around.
+Ralph Stayer, the CEO of Johnsonville Foods, tells a story about a large company that hired him to turn things around.
 In a beautiful conference room surrounded by big wigs, Ralph sat through a presentation that explained in excruciating detail why their division would lose $90 million dollars that year.
-(Hey, PowerPoints dont lie.)
+(Hey, PowerPoints don’t lie.)
 They concluded proudly that this loss represented a $30 million dollar improvement over the previous year.
-(Cant you just see the forced smiles as they laid that turkey on the table?)
+(Can’t you just see the forced smiles as they laid that turkey on the table?)

 The next time you need to rally the troops, forget the laptop.
 Look people in the eye and ask them to join you in something really worth doing.

 Ask yourself, What does the enterprise most need right now?
 Forget what your ego wants to do and connect yourself to doing right by the organization.

 Challenge whatever comes up by asking, Why is that important?
 (Keep asking why until you have a benefit that really means something to the people who have to make it happen.)

 Dig even deeper and ask, “What is the result of experiencing that benefit?”
 (Keep at it until you can describe the desired result in crisp, vivid language.
 Dr. King’s description of his dream is a clear example.)

 Leaders naively think the benefits of some new initiative will be obvious to all their employees.
 It’s not true.
 Sure, your people will nod and agree with you, but they are signaling intellectual understanding, not emotional commitment.
 As a leader you need to win people over, one at a time, face to face.